Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

-Lemongrass herb has anti-cancer properties, relieves cough and nasal congestion.
+Lemongrass medicinal herb can alleviate cough and nasal congestion

 In 2006 a research team from the Ben Gurion University in Israel found that this grass (Cymbopogon citratus) caused apoptosis (programmed cell death) in cancer cells.
 Through in vitro studies, the researchers examined the effect of citral, a molecule found in this herb, on both normal and cancerous cells.